 She will be greatly missed.

 There will be no memorial service at this time due to Covid-19.
 In lieu of flowers, please make memorial donations to Conserving Carolina, 847 Case St, Hendersonville, NC 28792; Pet Tender Angels, P.O.
 Box 273, Landrum SC 29356; or Paws, Prayers and Promises, 685 Carriage Row, Tryon NC 28782.

-To send flowers to the family or plant a tree in memory of Lucy Clem Mauney, please visit our floral store.
+To send flowers to Lucy's family, please visit our floral store.